Turnkey Heat Pump Installation

 This project involved:

-- Supply, Installation including crane lifting onto the roof and Commissioning of Engie Pensum Heat Pump.
+- Supply, Installation including crane lifting onto the roof and Commissioning of Engie PENSUM Air Reversible Heat Pump.

-- Recovering and correct disposal of old R22 chiller
+- Recovering and correct disposal of old R22 unit.

 - Traffic management and road closure in conjunction with Cork City Council.